jamesshore/quixote/docs/QElement.md

 * [Back to overview README](../README.md)
 * [Back to API overview](api.md)

 `QElement` instances represent individual HTML elements.
 You'll use their properties to make assertions about your elements.
-You'll use the properties and their assertions most often.
 For properties that don't exist yet, use [`element.getRawStyle()`](#elementgetrawstyle).

 ## Properties